 Chris Etheridge is a leading Medical Herbalist (Phytotherapist) with extensive experience as a herbal practitioner, researcher, teacher and writer.
 He is also one of Britain’s foremost Integrated Health Specialists with a special interest in cancer, and is director of his own dedicated cancer consultancy, www.integratedcancerhealthcare.co.uk, which specialises in providing information and research for people with cancer.
 (Please note that Chris Etheridge is not working as a qualified oncologist or as a registered practising medical practitioner.)

-Chris is President of the College of Practitioners of Phytotherapy (CPP), a major professional governing body that sets the highest standards of practice in herbal medicine.
-He is also Chair of the British Herbal Medicine Association (BHMA), co-chair of the European Herbal and Traditional Medicine Association and a member of the British Pharmacopoeia's Expert Advisory Group on Herbal and Complementary Medicines.
+Chris is President of the College of Practitioners of Phytotherapy (CPP), one of the professional governing body that sets the highest standards of practice in herbal medicine.
+He is also Chair of the British Herbal Medicine Association (BHMA), President of the European Herbal and Traditional Medicine Association, a board member of the European Scientific Cooperative on Phytotherapy (ESCOP) and a member of the British Pharmacopoeia's Expert Advisory Group on Herbal and Complementary Medicines.

 Chris is a guest lecturer at: University of Westminster, Lincoln College, Centre for Nutrition Education, Institute of Optimum Nutrition (ION), Northern College of Acupuncture and The Haven.
 He is a writer for the charity Action for ME.
 In the past, he has worked closely with Dr Rosy Daniel (formerly of the Bristol Cancer Centre and now the Penny Brohn Centre) to create an integrated workbook for recently diagnosed cancer patients and with Patrica Peat of Cancer Options.